v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

 For more information, see [Policy CSP - DeviceLock](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-devicelock) in the Windows documentation.

 - **Prevent use of camera**:
   Disables the lock screen camera toggle switch in PC Settings and prevents a camera from being invoked on the lock screen.
 By default, users can enable invocation of an available camera on the lock screen.
-If you enable this setting, users will no longer be able to enable or disable lock screen camera access in PC Settings, and the camera can't be invoked on the lock screen.
+If you enable this setting, users can't enable or disable lock screen camera access in PC Settings, and the camera can't be invoked on the lock screen.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067052)

   **Default**: Enabled